marekasf/java-throughput-test-runner/README.md

 java-throughput-test-runner
 ===========================

 Measures throughput of Java service called from many threads concurrently.
-It supports asynchronous services returning [rxJava](https://rx.codeplex.com/) observables.
+It is designed for asynchronous services returning [rxJava](https://rx.codeplex.com/) observables, but also can be used for synchronous services (see example).
 It generates statistics, histogram, histogram image.

 It is built with: